awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 can be used with Boost, Eigen, or Armadillo objects.

 The O₂scl library uses a standard nomenclature to distinguish a couple different concepts.
-The word "array" is always used to refer to C-style arrays, i.e. ``double[]``.
+The word "array" is typically used to refer to C-style arrays, i.e. ``double[]``.
 If there are two dimensions in the array, it is a "two-dimensional array", i.e. ``double[][]`` .
 The word "vector" is reserved generic objects with array-like semantics.